-Eagle syndrome named after Watt W. Eagle an otolaryngologist at Duke University, who described the first cases in 1937, is a rare condition caused by an elongated or disfigured styloid process, which interferes with the functioning of neighboring structures, giving rise to orofacial and cervical pain often triggered neck movements.
-It is also termed as a stylohyoid syndrome, styloid syndrome, or styloid–carotid artery syndrome by some authors.
+Eagle syndrome was named after Watt W. Eagle an otolaryngologist at Duke University, who described the first cases in 1937.
+It is a rare condition caused by an elongated or disfigured styloid process, which interferes with the functioning of neighboring structures and gives rise to orofacial and cervical pain often triggered by neck movements.
+Eagle syndrome is also referred to as a stylohyoid syndrome, styloid syndrome, or styloid–carotid artery syndrome by some authors.

 Early on Eagle reported that the normal styloid process was ~2.5 cm in length, and any process longer than 2.5 cm might be considered abnormally elongated.
-Later on, in a postmortem study of 80 cadavers, the length of the styloid process was found to range from 1.52 to 4.77 cm.
-An elongated styloid process is an incident in about 4% of the general population, but of these, only about 4% present with symptoms that are attributable to elongation of styloid, therefore the true incidence is about 0.16%, with a female-to-male predominance of 3:1.
-Patients are usually aged >30 years, and it is usually a bilateral process, but unilateral cases are also seen.
+Later in a postmortem study of 80 cadavers, the length of the styloid process was found to range from 1.52 to 4.77 cm.
+An elongated styloid process is incidental in about 4% of the general population, but of these, only about 4% present with symptoms that are attributable to elongation of styloid; therefore, the true incidence is about 0.16%, with a female-to-male predominance of 3:1.
+Patients are usually greater than 30 years of age, and this is usually a bilateral process (although unilateral cases are also seen).

-It was considered previously that formation of scar tissue around the styloid apex after tonsillectomy, caused compression and straining of the neurovascular structures present in the retro styloid compartment.
+Previously it was hypothesized that formation of scar tissue around the styloid apex after tonsillectomy caused compression and straining of the neurovascular structures present in the retro styloid compartment.
 However, Eagle syndrome also presents in patients who have never been operated for tonsillectomy.
 Several possible mechanisms for the pathogenesis of pain in Eagle syndrome have been proposed.
-The first one considers that the elongated styloid process causes compression of cranial nerves, most commonly the glossopharyngeal nerve, with subsequent throat and neck pain.
-Next one is based on the possibility of compression of the internal carotid artery by the styloid process, which can cause transient ischemic attacks or compression of the sympathetic nerves running along the artery, leading to an array of symptoms.
-The pain in Eagle syndrome often resembles glossopharyngeal neuralgia but is typically more dull and constant, however, cases with sharp intermittent pain along the path of the glossopharyngeal nerve are also reported.
-Further theories of reactive hyperplasia and reactive metaplasia exist which associate the elongation with either overgrowth of the styloid process itself or ossification of the stylohyoid ligament complex as a consequence of trauma.
+The first considers that the elongated styloid process causes compression of cranial nerves, most commonly the glossopharyngeal nerve, with subsequent throat and neck pain.
+Alternatively, there is the possibility of compression of the internal carotid artery by the styloid process, which can cause transient ischemic attacks or compression of the sympathetic nerves running along the artery, leading to an array of symptoms.
+The pain in Eagle syndrome often resembles glossopharyngeal neuralgia but is typically more dull and constant, however, cases with sharp intermittent pain along the path of the glossopharyngeal nerve have also been reported.
+Furthermore, theories of reactive hyperplasia and reactive metaplasia exist which associate the elongation with either overgrowth of the styloid process itself or ossification of the stylohyoid ligament complex as a consequence of trauma.
 This phenomenon may explain the incidence of Eagle syndrome in patients after tonsillectomy, as it was originally described by Eagle.
-Some of the other possible considered causes are the abnormal angulation associated with abnormally lengthy styloid process causing irritation of adjacent musculature or mucosa.
+Other possible considered causes are the abnormal angulation associated with abnormally lengthy styloid process causing irritation of adjacent musculature or mucosa.
 Stretching and fibrosis involving the fifth, seventh, ninth, and tenth cranial nerves in the post-tonsillectomy period could also be a possible etiology.
 Finally, the symptoms may be a result of the normal process of aging.
-As normal aging is associated with a decrease in elasticity of soft tissues, degenerative and inflammatory changes in the tendinous portion of the stylohyoid insertion, a condition called insertion tendinosis which may cause pain in the distribution of glossopharyngeal nerve, resembling Eagle syndrome.
-To avoid confusion, this manifestation better is called pseudo stylohyoid syndrome.
+As normal aging is associated with a decrease in elasticity of soft tissues, degenerative and inflammatory changes in the tendinous portion of the stylohyoid insertion, a condition called insertion tendinosis, may cause pain in the distribution of glossopharyngeal nerve resembling Eagle syndrome.
+To avoid confusion, this manifestation better is called pseudo-stylohyoid syndrome.

 The symptoms related to Eagle’s syndrome can be confused with a wide variety of facial neuralgias or oral, dental and temporomandibular diseases, hyoid bursitis, cervical arthritis, temporal arteritis, glossopharyngeal neuralgia, carotid artery dissection and possible head and neck tumors.